noodldocs/noodldocs.github.io/nodes/data/model.md

 # Model

-This node is used to access the data of a single item in a [Collection](/nodes/data/collection.md), refered to as a Model.
+This node is used to access the data of a single item in the result from a [Query Collection](/nodes/data/collection.md), refered to as a Model.
 To learn more about Models and Collections check out the [guide](/guides/models-and-collections.md).

 ![](model.png ':class=img-size-m')